Lucyjpjones/lj-fscr/testing.md

 **30. Add a blog**

 When logged into the admin, the admin user can add a new blog to the site.
-- I didn't think it was necessary to add a manual function for adding a blog as these will be posted less frequently and have little chance of needing modifications after being posted.
+- I didn't think it was necessary to add a manual function for adding a blog as these will be posted less frequently and have a smaller chance of needing modifications after being posted.

 **31. Links to FSCR social media platforms**